What Is The Role Of Budgeting And Forecasting In Performance Management?

 Definition of Budgeting and Forecasting

 Budgeting allocates financial resources to various departments, projects, and organizational operational activities.
 It involves setting spending limits and financial targets over a specified fiscal year.
 Meanwhile, forecasting involves predicting future financial outcomes based on historical data, current market trends, and other relevant factors.
+What Is Financial Forecasting?
 Forecasting includes analyzing historical data, trends, and market conditions and using analytical tools to estimate future outcomes.
 Forecasting can cover various time horizons, from short-term (monthly or quarterly) to long-term (annually or over several years).

 Importance in Financial Planning